 Mental injuries are very rarely clear-cut in terms of diagnoses and causation.
 If you are a first responder who has suffered or is suffering from a mental injury, you should contact an attorney who is experienced in these claims to understand your rights and protect your benefits.

-The content of this blog is intended for informational purposes only and does constitute or establish an attorney-client relationship, nor constitute legal advice.
+The content of this blog is intended for informational purposes only and does not constitute or establish an attorney-client relationship, nor constitute legal advice.
 If you wish to discuss any further aspect of the material contained herein, please contact any attorney at Eames Law Group, Ltd. or visit our blog at https://illinoispoliceandfirelawyer.com/